antoineMoPa/shortcutlib/README.md

                            q.d(this.element).addClass("classname")
                        })
     q.d(".class").first()
+## Non-goals

+* Implement all jQuery functions
+* Support old browsers (A goal, however, is to support Chrome and Firefox)
+* It was once a goal to include a custom preprocessor for CSS and HTML, but it was a bad idea !

-## Why creating this when jQuery exists?
+## Why are you coding this while jQuery exists?
 Because of reasons.